WBT (AM): Early years

-CBS Radio and Amos & Andy
+CBS Radio and Amos and Andy

 In 1925, Freeman Gosden and Charlie Correll started a comedy show carried by WBT that was a forerunner to Amos and Andy.
 Russ Hodges, later famous as the radio voice of the New York/San Francisco Giants, was sports editor of WBT for a time in the late 1930s, leaving in 1941 for Washington, D.C.

 During the Golden Age of Radio, WBT carried the CBS schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts to listeners in the Carolinas and at night, around the Southern United States.
 One musical program was "Arthur Smith and the Crackerjacks".
 Smith, best known for writing the song that became the Deliverance theme "Dueling Banjos", went to work at WBT at age 20 at the invitation of station manager Charles Crutchfield.
 He played guitar and fiddle for musical programs on WBT before getting his own show.
 Crutchfield believed that Charlotte, not Nashville, could have ended up being the country music capital because of the station's early "Briarhoppers" and "Carolina Hayride" shows, which may have inspired The Grand Ole Opry.

 In March 1941, as part of the implementation of the North American Regional Broadcasting Agreement, WBT was shifted to 1110 kHz, where it has been ever since.
-During the previous November 11, 1928 frequency reassignments, two midwestern stations, WBBM in Chicago and KFAB in Omaha, Nebraska, had been placed on 780 kHz, which meant they had to synchronize their programming during nighttime hours.
-In order to eliminate this restriction, in 1944 a reassignment plan was announced that moved KFAB to 1110 kHz, which in turn required WBT to start operating with a directional antenna at night, to limit its signal toward KFAB.
-In order to mitigate the nighttime coverage loss, in July 1947 a 1,000-watt "booster" transmitter, located five miles northeast of Shelby, North Carolina, was authorized "for benefit of nighttime listeners west of Charlotte".
+During the previous November 11, 1928, frequency reassignments, two midwestern stations, WBBM in Chicago and KFAB in Omaha, Nebraska, had been placed on 780 kHz, which meant they had to synchronize their programming during nighttime hours.
+To eliminate this restriction, in 1944 a reassignment plan was announced that moved KFAB to 1110 kHz, which in turn required WBT to start operating with a directional antenna at night, to limit its signal toward KFAB.
+To mitigate the nighttime coverage loss, in July 1947 a 1,000-watt "booster" transmitter, located five miles (8 km) northeast of Shelby, North Carolina, was authorized "for benefit of nighttime listeners west of Charlotte".
 (Use of the booster transmitter ended sometime in the early 1960s.)

 New FCC regulations forced CBS to sell WBT when the network reached the maximum number of stations it could own.
 In 1945, it was acquired by the Jefferson Standard Life Insurance Company, forerunner of Jefferson-Pilot, and became its flagship station.
 After the sale, it remained a CBS affiliate.
 In 1947, an FM sister station at 99.9 MHz was put on the air.
 But that WBT-FM was discontinued in the mid-1950s and is not same as today's WBT-FM 99.3, which first went on the air in 1969 as WCMJ, owned by the York-Clover Broadcasting Company.
 In 1949, Jefferson Standard signed on Charlotte's first television station, WBTV.
 It has been with the CBS Television Network since its signon, mirroring its radio sister.